 Resources

 Many informative articles were published in our parish newsletters in the years prior to Covid.
-Email to the friends and faithful of Holy Cross has replaced our newsletters, but we have collected many of the articles here.
-Use the indexes below to find articles on the topic or the author you’re interested in.
+Email to the friends and faithful of Holy Cross has replaced our newsletters, but many of the articles are collected here.
+Use the indexes below to find the topic or author you’re interested in.
 (Once you click on a topic or author, scroll to the bottom of the page to see the search results.)

 Also, have a look at the Recommended Readings on the OCA (Orthodox Church in America) website for a list of books covering a wide range of topics.
 Essential Orthodox Christian Beliefs: A Manual for Adult Instruction is also available for free download on the OCA’s website.